estellarise/Garbot-Minidrive/README.md

   - Left-dominant mode
   - Allow user to input IP for ROS Connection (similar to Robotics Window, but don't need to re-build project every time remote host changes)
   - Script dropdown so adding robots is automated (currently have to manually add options to Unity dropdown)
+  - Attach twist publisher to point publisher to make only one variable control # of robots
 - Overarching structure
   - use the same wifi, or else ROS and Unity cannot see each other
   - ensure no docker containers are using the port for ROS